Costa Rica: Best Marine Parks for Scuba Divers + Eco Dive Resorts

 Whether you’re looking for a community-run ecolodge or a luxury eco-resort (with strict sustainability practices), Costa Rica offers inspiring choices.
 Plus, it’s home to world-class marine parks where conservation is an absolute priority and wildlife is allowed to thrive.

 In this article, we’ll highlight the best eco-dive resorts in Costa Rica to help you plan a sustainable scuba adventure.
-We’ll also shine a light on some of the country’s top marine parks to plan your itinerary around.
+We’ll also shine a light on some of Costa Rica’s top marine parks for scuba diving.

 Heading to Costa Rica to surf?
 Discover some of the country’s best sustainable surf camps and resorts for an eco-conscious stay.